Latest JOE (JOE) News Update

 Overview:

-The upgraded aggregator will route swaps across Joe Classic, Liquidity Book, and external DEXs.
-Initial rollout targets Avalanche, with plans for cross-chain expansion.
+A cross-chain aggregator will unify liquidity from Joe Classic, Liquidity Book, and external DEXs.
+Initial deployment targets Avalanche, with Solana integration hinted at in recent beta tests (Crypto.News).

 What this means: